L4COUR/PCD2020_SonicPi_Workshop/README.md

 ## Agenda

 - What is Live Coding?
-(ETA 5 min)
+(ETA 10 min)
 - Tutorial (ETA 15 min)
 - Participants Practice (ETA 25 min )
 - Live Coding performance (ETA 8 min)
-- Q&A

 ## What is Live Coding?
 (ETA 5 min)

+* Live Coding as a movement
-* Algorave and Live Coding Culture
+* Live Coding as a practice
   * How can we think about creating music and sounds using Code?

 ![](https://idmmag.com/wp-content/uploads/2019/03/65367679_DATEBOOK_kost0321-algorithmic-700x500-1.jpg)